 - Associated with Epstein–Barr virus infection in immunocompromised patients

-- PCNSL is an AIDS-defining illness
+- Primary CNS lymphoma (PCNSL) is an AIDS-defining illness

 - Malignant cells infiltrate perivascular spaces and blood vessels

-- Immune competent: mean patient age 60 years
+- Immunocompetent: mean patient age, 60 years

 - Immunocompromised (HIV/AIDS, post-transplant, inherited immunodeficiency such as Wiskott–Aldrich syndrome): younger ages